SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

 [slide hideTitle]

-# "try-catch" Construction
+# The "try-catch" Statement

-In Java, we handle exceptions by using the **try-catch** construction.
+In Java, we handle exceptions by using the **try-catch** statement.

 ```java
 try {